Carrying out a brand audit is key before your company engage in any sort of rebranding project.

 The Power of Branding

 Branding is a powerful marketing tool, and most people don’t realise it.
-A strong brand builds awareness, creates loyalty and trust, inspires employees and creates a “buy-in culture.”
+A strong brand builds awareness, creates brand loyalty and trust, inspires employees and creates a “buy-in culture.”

 People buy iPhones, because they’re made by Apple.
 People wear trainers (sneakers) just because they have the Nike logo on the side.
 And the golden arches of McDonalds rarely fail to make tired motorway drivers hungry.